-The manufacturing processes in paper mills, aluminum plants, power plants and other industries require heat-resistant materials.
-Because asbestos has fireproofing characteristics and is a natural insulator, it was a perfect choice for manufacturing facilities to prevent dangerous fires.
+Paper mills, aluminum plants, power plants and other industries use heat-resistant materials.
+Asbestos has fireproofing characteristics and is a natural insulator.
+It was a perfect choice for manufacturing facilities to prevent dangerous fires.

-Most of these shipments were sent to Seattle and Spokane.
-Between 1948 and 1993, about 63,611 tons of vermiculite was shipped to Washington.
+Most of these shipments went to Seattle and Spokane.
+Between 1948 and 1993, about 63,611 tons of vermiculite went to Washington.
 Vermiculite went throughout the U.S. under the brand name Zonolite.

 Washington’s asbestos production was limited to two sites: An amphibole deposit near Lyman in Skagit County and a mine near Alta Lake in Okanogan County.
 The narrow Lyman deposit was mined in 1891 over a distance of 75 feet.
 Records from Engineering and Mining Journal show the first shipment from the mine was approximately 75 tons.
 The mine is located near Hamilton across the Skagit River from Lyman.

 The mine in Okanogan County was located in an open pit about one mile from Alta Lake.
 Mining operations occurred in 1921 by the Asbestomine Company.
 The amphibole asbestos from this mine was woven together and incorporated into paint and plaster.
 The workers who helped process asbestos from these mines were heavily exposed to the toxic mineral.